psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 On every side he heard singing,
 In every place trulie.
 He wrung his hands and wepéd sore,
 Muché moané made he there,
 Sighing piteouslie.

-"Lord Jesu,’"’ he said, "heaven's king,
+"Lord Jesu," he said, "heaven's king,
 Of nought Thou madest allé thing,
 I thank Thee of thy sonde ; `[Sonde, that which is sent, a gift.
 'I thank Thee for thy gift."
 So the author of " Piers Plowman" makes Conscience say to Meed, who had quoted half a text to get Scripture warrant for ascribing victory and honour to those who gave money, that the soul which receives the gift is by so much in bondage: " The soule that the sonde taketh bi so moche is bounde."]`
 The mirth that I was wont to make.